alexismorin/Animation-Bindings/README.md

 ![commonevents](images/commonevents.png)

-- The scene set up, the user can can either bake down the ensuing animations with the [Unity Recorder](https://unitytech.github.io/unity-recorder/manual/index.html), [Alembic Exporter](https://docs.unity3d.com/Packages/com.unity.formats.alembic@1.0/manual/time_InfiniteClip.html) for use in linear content or keep the system runtime-ready for interactive experiences.
+- The scene set up, the user can can either bake down the ensuing animations with the [Unity Recorder](https://unitytech.github.io/unity-recorder/manual/index.html), [Alembic Exporter](https://docs.unity3d.com/Packages/com.unity.formats.alembic@1.0/manual/time_InfiniteClip.html) for use in linear content or keep their animation system runtime-ready for interactive experiences.

 ### Extending the System